 Design works will be undertaken to determine the material handling required each year to achieve the approved final landform.
-A detailed design of water management structures will be prepared prior to construction.
+A detailed design of water management structures for Open Cut 1 is being prepared.
+Installation of these structures will commence during Year 1 of this Forward Program.